tier4/caret_doc/docs/visualization/index.md

-# Visualization
+# Overview

 This chapter explains how to visualize trace data as you expect.
 [Gallery](../gallery.md) section shows which type of visualization is supported by CARET.
 CARET serves uniform visualization API to create such graphs.

 ## Uniform API design

 CARET serves `Plot` class to visualize trace data.
-The following sample code is given to explain basic usage of `Plot`.
+The following sample code shows the basic usage of `Plot`.

 ```python
 from caret_analyze.plot import Plot